My Big “Nutcracker” Break: 3 Pros Share Memories and Advice for Taking on Lead Roles

 One day, principal dancer Andrew Taft, who was cast as the Cavalier, asked then artistic director Peter Anastos if Barreto could dance as Sugarplum with him for one performance.
 The dancers had performed the pas de deux together before on guesting gigs.
 Anastos agreed and gave them a school show.
 Barreto says that it helped that she and Taft were already used to dancing with each other.
 “I also felt I had nothing to lose.
 It was just one show and I was so excited to be performing the role.
 Sometimes I wish I could have the fearlessness I had when I was younger,” she remembers.

-That one show led to a bigger break: Within the same season, Barreto was cast as the lead in Balanchine’s Valse Fantaisie and then promoted from corps to principal.
+That one show led to a bigger break: Within the same season, Barreto was cast as the lead in Balanchine’s Valse Fantaisie and then promoted from corps to principal in 2016.
+(She recently retired from the company in May.)
 But she thinks dancers should take special care with their work no matter what part they’re performing.
 “When I was in the corps, I never considered any role ‘small,’” she says.
 “Corps roles often get treated as a chore or simply a stamina builder, but I chose never to see it that way.
 That helped prepare me to eventually handle the more prominent roles.
 Treat every rehearsal and performance as an opportunity to get better, to refine technique and, especially, to shine.”